TtheBC01/Cloud-in-a-Box/README.md

 - [Prometheus](https://prometheus.io/) stores time series data collected from glances and cAdvisor
 - [Grafana]() dashboards are provisioned for visualization of host resource utilization and Caddy Server load

-Lastly, an [IPFS](https://ipfs.io/) node is provided for content delivery and basic object storage functionality.
+Lastly, an [IPFS](https://ipfs.io/) node is included for content delivery and basic object storage functionality.

 This repo is intended to be self-contained in that a developer should be able to use it as a stand-alone tool.
-However, it can also serve as a template project for specialized projects like Web 3.0 infrastructure hosting or remote access for machine learning rigs.
+However, it can also serve as a template project for specialized applications like Web 3.0 infrastructure hosting or remote access for machine learning rigs.

 ## Requirements